 What is MCP?

 MCP is a two-way communication bridge between AI assistants and external tools, providing access to information, but more importantly, giving the AI the ability to take action.
+It was originally developed by Anthropic, but it's been embraced by just about every AI platform at this point.

 It's an open source protocol designed to safely and securely connect AI tools to data sources like your company's CRM, Slack workspace, or dev server.
 That means your AI assistant can pull in relevant data and trigger actions in those tools—like updating a record, sending a message, or kicking off a deployment.
 By giving AI assistants the power to both understand and act, MCP enables more useful, context-aware, and proactive AI experiences.